frappe/erpnext_documentation/user/manual/en/education/academic-term.md

 <!-- add-breadcrumbs -->
 # Academic Term

-**An Academic Term would become a part of the Academic Year, during which the Institute will asses its Students on the curriculum defined for that term.
+**An Academic Term would become a part of the Academic Year, during which the Institute will assess its Students on the curriculum defined for that term.
 It could be a Quarter, Trimester or a Semester.**

-To access Academic term, go to
+To access Academic term, go to:

 > Home > Education > Settings > Academic Term